alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

     - Z: dash
 2. Second input mapping:
     - space bar or left mouse click: jump
-    - : ground pound
+    - S: ground pound
-    - : dash
+    - shift: dash

 Both input mappings are active at any moment since they do not interfere with each other.

-The following diagram represents the states finite state machine. (x input is the horizontal input)
+The following diagram represents the states finite state machine.

 ![image](Diagrams/IceCubeInputFSA.jpg)